Code-Institute-Submissions/Kevincorco1988-follow-the-trail_MarResub/README.md

-  -All images were taken from (https://pexels.com/) -Icons were taken from (https://fontawesome.com/) -Font was copied from (https://fonts.google.com/)
-  - Images were compressed at (https://compressjpeg.com/)
+  -All images were taken from (https://pexels.com/) -Icons were taken from (https://fontawesome.com/) -Font was copied from (https://fonts.google.com/) -Images were compressed at (https://compressjpeg.com/) Wireframes were made at (https://balsamiq.com/wireframes/)

   **Resources used:** (https://www.w3schools.com/) (https://stackoverflow.com/)